dokumentacion/neonplanaria/README.md

 ### 3. Advanced Bitbus Map Function

-You can use the [l.map](https://bitbus.network/docs#/?id=_2-advanced-bus) function to transform incoming events BEFORE storing to Bitbus.
+Use [l.map](https://bitbus.network/docs#/?id=_2-advanced-bus) function to transform incoming events BEFORE storing to Bitbus.
 Neon Planaria will then consume the transformed data from Bitbus.

 > Pay attention to the "l.map" part below